 Everything we throw in the rubbish bin is potentially a lost resource, meaning new things need to be made out of virgin material to replace what we’ve thrown away.
-If every one of us recycled just one more thing, it would make a huge difference.
+If every one of us re-used or recycled just one more thing each day, it would make a huge difference.

 Recycling also reduces the need for extracting, refining and processing raw materials from the earth, and reduces greenhouse gas emissions.
 At our current rate, UK recycling is estimated to save more than 18 million tonnes of CO2 a year – the equivalent to taking 5 million cars off the road.